 Described landmarks of United Arab Emirates

-Visitors easily may get carried away with the landmarks of modern times – but United Arab Emirates are much richer than this.
-Country has diverse archaeological heritage and, happily, the rich Pre-Islamic heritage is not neglected.
-In Emirates is found the oldest known human settlement outside Africa, prehistoric trade cities and even a stray outpost of early Christianity – monastery and church on Sir Bani Yas island.
+Visitors easily may get carried away with the landmarks of modern times – but the United Arab Emirates are much richer than this.
+The country has diverse archaeological heritage and, happily, the rich Pre-Islamic heritage is not neglected.
+In Emirates is found the oldest known human settlement outside Africa, prehistoric trade cities and even a stray outpost of early Christianity – monastery and church on Sir Bani Yas Island.